tux-linux/Kobo-network-display-viewer/README.md

 # Kobo-network-display-viewer
 A way to use your Kobo to display the screen of your computer on it.

 I had an idea an evening of August.
 I've thought that I could use NiLuJe's excellent FBInk library to display the screen of a computer on a recent Kobo device.
 I ended up finishing a program in 3 hours that replaced continuously live screenshots of the screen via SCP on the /tmp directory of a Kobo device.
 FBInk would then display the image, over and over as it gets replaced.
 That works well, except that it's *very* slow.
-I plan to improve it very soon.

 ## Installation
 Install instructions are here: https://www.mobileread.com/forums/showthread.php?t=332585